-- Corresponding author contact information including author name, email, phone number, and fax number.
+- Corresponding author contact information: Should include author name, email, phone number, and fax number.

-- Conflict of Interest declaration: Conflicts of interests should be described.
+- Conflict of Interest declaration: Conflicts of interest should be described.
 If none, state: “The authors do not have conflicts of interest to disclose.”

-- Word count: A word count for the main body of the article (excluding abstract, acknowledgements, tables, figures, legends and references), as well as a complete count of all words in the manuscript.
+- Word count: A word count for the main body of the article (excluding abstract, acknowledgments, tables, figures, legends, and references), as well as a complete count of all words in the manuscript.

 - Number of figures and tables.

-- Acknowledgements including non-author contributors, grants, and other forms of support provided during the research process.
+- Acknowledgments should include conflicts of interest, non-author contributors, grants, and other forms of support provided during the research process.